raymondlui719/SearchEngine/readme.txt

 Search Engine:

+Note:
 1. Use "make clean" to delete class files

 2. Use "make" to create class files

 3. Create an alias in your computer, e.g. "jSpider" with the following command:
    "java -cp jdbm-1.0.jar:htmlparser.jar:.
+Spider" Then you can simply run the Spider by typing "jSpider"

+To run Spider:
+1. Run "make"

+2. Run "java -cp jdbm-1.0.jar:htmlparser.jar:.
 Spider"

-4. Then you can simply run the Spider by typing "jSpider"

-Run Test Program:
+To run the Test Program:

-1. Use "make clean" to delete class files

-2. Use "make" to create class files

-3. Create an alias in your computer, e.g. "jSpider" with the following command:

-   "java -cp jdbm-1.0.jar:htmlparser.jar:.
-Spider"

-4. Then run the TestProgram by typing the following command:
+1. Run spider first

-   "java -cp jdbm-1.0.jar:htmlparser.jar:.
+2. Run "java -cp jdbm-1.0.jar:htmlparser.jar:.
 TestProgram"

-5. A txt file with the result is generated and placed in your folder.
+3. A txt file named "spider_result.txt" would then be generated in the same directory.

 Teammates (Work distribution):
 Chan Man Yee(20278380) 25%